 Article 7 Implementation timeline

-By 1 July 2026, each RCCs shall implement and make operational the process to facilitate TSOs in determining their required reserve capacityon LFC block level by performing the task ‘regional sizing of reserve capacity’
+By 1 July 2026, each RCC shall implement and make operational the process to facilitate TSOs in determining the minimum reserve capacity at SOR level, referred to in Article 4 of this methodology.

-.
-Accordingly, by the same deadline, all TSOs of each SOR shall set up the necessary procedures for data provision to the process and for processing the respective RCC's recommendations.
+Each RCC shall perform short-term assessment of availability of sharing amounts, referred to in Article 5 of this methodology within 36 months of the notification of the relevant RCC(s) by the TSOs within each SOR of their intention to establish and apply sharing agreements in accordance with Articles 157(2)(j) and (k) of the SOGL and 160(4) and (5) of the SOGL between the relevant LFC blocks, and in line with their progressive implementation in operational practice.
+For SORs where a sharing agreement in accordance with Articles 157(2)(j) and (k) of the SOGL and Articles 160(4) and (5) of the SOGL between the relevant LFC blocks already exists, each RCC shall implement and make operational the process to facilitate TSOs, on request of a control capability receiving TSO or control capability providing TSO of the SOR in determining their required reserve capacity on LFC block level by performing the task ‘regional sizing of reserve capacity’ by [date 18 months after the approval of the first amendment to the Methodology for the Regional Sizing of Reserve Capacity adopted by ACER].
+Accordingly, all TSOs of each SOR shall set up the necessary procedures for data provision to the process and for processing the respective RCC's recommendations, in accordance with this implementation timeline.

 The TSOs, in cooperation with the RCCs, shall evaluate the results of the calculation performed in accordance with this methodology and the issued recommendations with regard to their adequacy, by 24 months after the implementation deadline of this methodology, and every two years after that.
 Following this evaluation, all TSOs, in cooperation with the RCCs, shall identify options to improve the tasks performed by the RCC according to this methodology.
 If options for improvement are identified, ENTSO-E shall develop and submit for approval a proposal for amending this methodology in accordance with the procedure set out in Article 27 of Electricity Regulation.